 Would you like to join the discussion?

-If you are a scholar (including individuals with a Ph.D. or working on a Ph.D.), and you have an interest in submitting a guest post that explores the concept of “revolution” or the revolutionary experience, please submit your name, email, affiliation, and proposed subject in the form below.
+If you are a scholar (ABD or PhD required) and you have an interest in submitting a guest post that explores the concept of “revolution” or the revolutionary experience, please submit your name, email, affiliation, and proposed subject in the form below.

-All Age of Revolutions: A HistorioBlog posts are peer-reviewed and are licensed under a Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License.
+All Age of Revolutions posts are peer-reviewed and are licensed under a Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License.
 Contributors retain the copyright for their work.
 For permission to republish, please contact the editors through the submissions portal found below.
+Our ISSN, issued by the Library of Congress, is 2770-8322.

 Age of Revolutions accepts proposals for posts that explore questions related to revolution/s, revolutionaries, revolutionary events, and/or the concept of revolution itself, from all disciplines.
 Short essays should be based on original research, though posts that describe ideas for future research and gaps in the historiography may be considered.
 We also solicit pieces that consider relevant current events, pedagogy in the context of revolutionary studies, as well as book or conference panel reviews with prior approval.